MrXie23/rock-paper-scissors/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## How to Play

+1. Click the "New Game" button to start playing
+2. Choose Rock, Paper, or Scissors by clicking on the respective button
+3. The computer will make its choice
+4. The result will be displayed, and the scores will be updated
+5. Click "Play Again" to continue playing

-## Learn More
+## SEO Optimization

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+This project includes SEO optimizations such as:

+- Semantic HTML structure
+- Meta tags for search engines
+- Open Graph meta tags for social media sharing
+- Twitter Card meta tags
+- Optimized page load speed
+- Responsive design

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy this app is using the [Vercel Platform](https://vercel.com/new).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## License

+MIT